Before augmented reality becomes the next big thing, here’s what needs to happen

 Dr. Fei blitzed through examples of how AR could benefit people in the workplace.
 These aren’t scenarios where tech is being used for the sake of it, but situations where augmented technology could streamline and improve commonplace tasks.

 Construction workers might catalogue tools on the job site, as we saw in a recent Microsoft presentation at the company’s Build conference.
 Maintenance workers could have access to a contextual manual, that gives them instructions tailored to the situation they’re working on, rather a generic how-to.
-A doctor performing surgery could have access to all manner of information without ever having to take their eye off their patient thanks to a heads-up display.
+A doctor performing surgery could have access to information without ever having to take an eye off the patient, thanks to a heads-up display.

 Hands Free